|RESOURCES FOR WRITERS

 QueryTracker--Free database of literary agents and publishers; plus, they send out a fantastic newsletter chock full of articles

-Publisher's Lunch--Free newsletter chock full of industry news about publishing, and who's publishing what.
+Publisher's Marketplace--Free newsletter chock full of industry news about publishing, and who's publishing what.
 (There's also a "deluxe" paid membership option for more news.)

 The Passive Voice--terrific blog written by a lawyer concerning self-publishing versus traditional publishing.
 Incredibly thought-provoking.
 A must read.